Home

 ———

-Mohamed Ibrahim is a corps member for the Associated Press/Report for America Statehouse News Initiative.
-Report for America is a nonprofit nationwide service program that locations journalists in native newsrooms to report on undercovered points.
+Mohamed Ibrahim is a corps member for the Related Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered points.

 ———